tesujimath/beancount-parser-lima/beancount-parser-lima/README.md

 ### dump

 This simply parses a Beancount file and outputs the results of parsing, using the Display implementations for the parser output types.
+The special filename `STDIN` causes it to read instead from standard input and parse the resulting inline string.

 ```
 cargo run --example dump -- ./examples/data/full.beancount